-When child and spousal support are calculated: a) should the postseparation business income be allocated entirely to the business-operating spouse, or b) should 50% of the community's interest in the income be allocated to the non-operating spouse?
+When child and spousal support are calculated: a) should the post-separation business income be allocated entirely to the business-operating spouse, or b) should 50% of the community's interest in the income be allocated to the non-operating spouse?
 What difference does it make?
-Which allocation method benefits the businessoperating spouse, and which allocation method benefits the non-operating spouse?
+Which allocation method benefits the business-operating spouse, and which allocation method benefits the non-operating spouse?

-A support payee benefits (by receiving a higher percentage of net spendable income) if he or she is allocated 50% of the community's interest in business income.
+The attached summary sheet and eight DissoMaster printouts show that a support payee benefits (by receiving a higher percentage of net spendable income) if he or she is allocated 50% of the community's interest in business income.